Digital is in. And digital onboarding is just one of many processes that companies are adopting to keep up with the new online business environment.

 You'll save time by automating this portion of your onboarding process, and reps can spend more time on high-priority customer issues rather than foundational level instruction.

 Pro tip: Try not to recreate the wheel if you don't have to.
-In most cases, you can transform your traditional in-person interactions into video content by recording product demonstrations, walkthrough, tutorials, or live informational sessions.
+In most cases, you can transform your traditional in-person interactions into video content by recording product demonstrations, walkthrough, or live tutorials.

 HubSpot offers knowledge base software that will guide you through the process of creating one for your own business.